phantasticb/ds4400final/README.md

 RNN|0.792|0.781|0.811|0.796
 CNN-LSTM|0.790|0.770|0.827|0.797

-Figure 2: The results from using the Davidson Hate Speech dataset with the previously trained model
+Figure 3:: The results from using the Hate Speech dataset with the previously trained model

 |  | Accuracy | Precision | Recall | F1|
 |---|---|---|---|---|